easydns/chapps/README.md

 minor:

+  - Switch older code from using the `mariadb` package to using `mysqlclient` in order to remove extra dependency
   - SDA Redis keys will have tunable expiry times
   - Look into specifying log facility and level in the config file

 major:

-  - CHAPPS services will present an API listener on a configurable half-socket, and be able to perform REST operations against its own config database, as well as perform live queries against the Redis environment in order to report on a user's available quota in real-time, and perform other real-time adjustment functions, such as quota reset, user policy flushing, etc.
+  - Adapt older database code to use SQLAlchemy rather than a low-level package such as `mariadb` or `mysqlclient`
   - CHAPPS will also offer a multipolicy-inbound service as described above, with SPF+Greylisting.
 It will allow for a per-domain option indicating whether to apply each of greylisting and SPF.